-Sue Spaull Director of Programmes sue@artacademy.org.uk Rebecca Kunzi Academic Programme Manager rebecca@artacademy.org.uk Aimee Brigginshaw Admissions Administrator aimee@artacademy.org.uk Emily Wills Academic Administrator emily@artacademy.org.uk
+Sue Spaull Director of Programmes sue@artacademy.ac.uk Georgina Rowlands Academic Programme Manager georgina@artacademy.ac.uk Aimee Brigginshaw Admissions Coordinator admissions@artacademy.org.uk Academic Coordinator aimee@artacademy.ac.uk Ernestine Chua Academic Systems & Support Coordinator ernestine@artacademy.ac.uk

-The Director of Programmes, Sue Spaull, works part time and the days she is in the Academy may vary from week to week.
-Sue has overall responsibility for academic affairs at the Academy and heads the team of Programme/ Department/ Pathway Leaders.
-She also has overall responsibility for student welfare.
-She can also generally be contacted by email (or phone via the office) on the days she's not in.
-Sue deputises for the Principal as necessary.
 The Academic Team is responsible for the day-to-day organisation and running of all academic programmes.
-Most members of this team are full time and can be found in the main office (both during term time and during most holiday periods).
-Rebecca, the Academic Programme Manager, works closely with Sue, the Programme/Department/ Pathway Leaders and Tutors to ensure the smooth running of your programme, that all students are happy, safe and making progress in their studies.
-The Admissions Administrator looks after the admissions process, working with the Director of Academic Quality, Standards and Student Experience.
+Most members of this team are full time and can be found in the academic office (in Russia House), both during term time and during most holiday periods.
+The Academic Programme Manager, Georgina, works closely with Sue, the Director of Programmes and the Programme and Department Leaders and Tutors to ensure the smooth running of your programme, that all students are happy, safe and making progress in their studies.
+Ernestine, Academic Systems & Support Coordinator is available to students and tutors for general enquiries and IT and systems support.
+Aimee, the Admissions Coordinator looks after the admissions process, working with the Director of Academic Quality, Standards and Student Experience.